Passengers paid to ditch Air NZ flight as trouble continues on New York-Auckland route

 "We want to thank our customers for their patience and understanding while we work through this exceptional weather pattern."

-Earlier this week a flight on the new route was forced to diver to Fiji amid ongoing issues with dicey weather.
+Earlier this week a flight on the new route was at one stage thought to need a stop in Fiji to refuel due to weather issues.

-On September 22 NZ time, NZ1 out of New York's JFK included a stop at Nadi International airport to refuel.

-An airline spokeswoman said this was due to unfavourable weather patterns and strong headwinds in the Pacific.
+However, this was avoided after changes to the route while airborne, a spokeswoman said.

 The inaugural 787 flight suffered similar issues with strong headwinds and difficult weather, leading the flight to offload passenger luggage and take on additional fuel in order to make the ultra-long route.